 The main change made in 2004 regarded the reduction from 10% to 2% of the increase that ACPs had to register in their public deficit as a result of export side exogenous shocks.
-Furthermore, the special clause applying to LDCs was extended to landlocked countries and island states, lowering the eligibility threshold to a 2 per cent loss in export earnings23.
+Furthermore, the special clause applying to LDCs was extended to landlocked countries and island states, lowering the eligibility threshold to a 2 per cent loss in export earnings.24

-Had the proposed criteria been applied from 2000-02, ACP states would have received 255 million euro from FLEX, six times more than the amount actually disbursed (DFID, 2004; European Commission, 2004a).
+Had the proposed criteria been applied from 2000-02, ACP states would have received €255 million from FLEX, six times more than the amount actually disbursed (DFID 2004; Commission of the European Communities 2004a).